The Database for Black, Indigenous, and People of Color in Wells, Kennebunk, Kennebunkport and Arundel

 Robert Doney

-Native American Robert Doney was the son of Wane Doney who deeded land for a mill on the Kennebunk River.
-After King Phillips War, he was imprisoned along with other Native Americans and sent to Boston.
+Robert Doney was the son of Wane Doney who deeded land for a mill on the Kennebunk River.
+After King Phillips War, he was imprisoned along with other Indigenous people and sent to Boston.

 Salem